 The Company records a provision for estimated sales returns and rebates in the same period as the related revenues are recorded.
 The Company bases these estimates on historical sales returns, rebates and other known factors.
 Actual returns could be different from Company estimates and current provisions for sales returns and allowances, resulting in future charges to earnings.
 The Company reviews material subject to return for impairment for purposes of computing deferred cost of sales.
-There were no significant impairments of deferred cost of sales in the first quarter of fiscal year 2016 or fiscal year 2015.
+There were no significant impairments of deferred cost of sales in the second quarter or first half of fiscal year 2016 or fiscal year 2015.